inkton/fortknox/playbooks/roles/ansible-role-mysql/README.md

   - `state`  (defaults to `present`)

 The formats of these are the same as in the `mysql_user` module.

-    mysql_packages:
-      - mysql
-      - mysql-server

-(OS-specific, RedHat/CentOS defaults listed here) Packages to be installed.
-In some situations, you may need to add additional packages, like `mysql-devel`.

-    mysql_enablerepo: ""

-(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
-This can be handy, as an example, if you want to install later versions of MySQL.

-    mysql_python_package_debian: python3-mysqldb

-(Ubuntu/Debian only) If you need to explicitly override the MySQL Python package, you can set it here.
-Set this to `python-mysqldb` if using older distributions running Python 2.

     mysql_port: "3306"
     mysql_bind_address: '0.0.0.0'